dalenewman/Transformalize/README.md

 [search engines](https://en.wikipedia.org/wiki/Search_engine_%28computing%29),
 and other forms of analysis and/or presentation.

+For a simple example, check out [Hello Countries](https://dotnetfiddle.net/G2Rbwn) on dotNetFiddle<a href="#dnf">*</a>.

 ### <a name="CFG"></a>Configurable
-TFL processes (aka arrangements) are created and modified in an [XML](https://en.wikipedia.org/wiki/XML) or [JSON](https://en.wikipedia.org/wiki/JSON) editor.
-Creating an arrangement is writing a configuration.
+TFL processes (aka arrangements) are maintained in an [XML](https://en.wikipedia.org/wiki/XML) or [JSON](https://en.wikipedia.org/wiki/JSON) editor.
+You do not need to be a programmer to use TFL.

+The normal work-flow to deploy an arragement is:

+- Create your arrangement
+- Execute TFL in `init` mode
+- Install TFL as a service with [nssm](https://nssm.cc)
+  - running incrementals on a schedule (using `-s` flag) enabled by [Quartz.net](http://www.quartz-scheduler.net/) cron expression.

 To modify your arrangement:

-1. Disable incremental processing
+1. Stop the incremental processing (stop the service)
 1. Edit your XML or JSON.
 1. Execute TFL in `init` mode (to rebuild it)
-1. Enable incremental processing
+1. start the incremental processing (start the service)

 A TFL output is disposable.
 You may routinely create and destroy it.